Jenius3/generic-questions-and-feedback/README.md

 * [ ] Can an ML based approach improve the solution?
 * [ ] How were the features/metrics derived/chosen?
 * [ ] Who benefits from this research/findings directly?
+* [ ] Are you satisfied with the solution you proposed?
+* [ ] Do you see a trend regarding observations/related solutions?
+* [ ] How could your work be an inspiration to other researchers?
+* [ ] In which cases/scenarios can the extremes of the tradeoff work hand in hand and whereis a tradeoff really needed?

+## Provoking Questions (topic specific)
+* [ ] Is it possible to have complete anonymity?
+* [ ] Is it possible to have both privacy and attack detection simultaneously?